 Students are considered tardy if they are not in the classroom and ready to work when the bell rings.
-A student who arrives late to school must be checked in at the Attendance window before going to class.
+A student who arrives late to school or to class must check in at the Attendance window before going to class.
 Students who arrive late to school or classes impede their own academic progress and interrupt the learning process for others.